 Students using GI Bill® education benefits should contact the VSO at the campus they will be primarily attending.
 If the student is primarily attending at Joint Base Lewis-McChord, they may choose the VSO that is most convenient.

 - Selected programs of study at Pierce College are approved by the Workforce Training and Education Coordinating Board's State Approving Agency (WTECB/SAA) for enrollment of those eligible to receive benefits under Title 38 and Title 10, USC.

 - Pierce College does not provide any commission, bonus or other incentive payment based directly or indirectly on success in securing enrollment or financial aid to any persons or entities engaged in any student recruiting or admission activities or in making decisions regarding the award of student financial assistance.

 Payment of VA Educational Benefits

-Students must stay in contact with the VSO to ensure the continuation of benefits on a quarterly basis.
-This also includes changes to the student’s enrollment status, such as adding and dropping classes.
+Students may be billed for any tuition & fees that the VA denies payment for or asks to be returned.
+Students are encouraged to stay in contact with the VSO to ensure the continuation of benefits on a quarterly basis.
+This also includes changes to the student's enrollment status, such as adding and dropping classes.